8kevin24/Higl127Final/README.md

 <iframe src="assets/fig9.png" width="400" height="600" frameBorder="0"></iframe>

-<p><>ESPN or NBA has the full power to regulate and take down comments.
-The fact that they haven't means that they are turning a blind eye completely.</strong></p>
+<p>ESPN or NBA has the full power to regulate and take down comments.
+The fact that they haven't means that they are turning a blind eye completely.</p>

 <iframe src="assets/fig2.png" width="400" height="600" frameBorder="0"></iframe>

-<p><>Stephen Curry, while he is arguably the greatest point guard of all time, is referred to this here because point guards traditionally dish out many "assists" and "set up" their teammates.
+<p>Stephen Curry, while he is arguably the greatest point guard of all time, is referred to this here because point guards traditionally dish out many "assists" and "set up" their teammates.
 The implication is that he is the one who "set up" Edwards with his new posse of girls.
-Rui Hachimara is the only mixed black-Japanese player in the NBA - a quite vulgar implication.</strong></p>
+Rui Hachimara is the only mixed black-Japanese player in the NBA - a quite vulgar implication.</p>

 <iframe src="assets/fig3.png" width="400" height="300" frameBorder="0"></iframe>
 ---